NuSkooler/enigma-bbs/docs/art/views/spinner_menu_view.md

 ### Items

-A full menu, similar to other menus, take a list of items to display in the menu.
+A spinner menu, similar to other menus, take a list of items to display in the menu.
 For example:

 ```